msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 [Tuya OpenAPI](https://developer.tuya.com/en/docs/cloud) is a set of open Application Programming Interfaces (APIs) provided by Tuya Smart, accessible via REST (HTTP),  that enables developers to integrate Tuya Cloud services into their own applications.

 ---
+### notes on Tuya OpenAPI V2.0

+The OpenAPI v.
+2.0 introduces two new abstraction levels for device management: standard devices and "code".
+Standard devices are categorized by their function set using common codes.
+This allows the creation of maps also for devices that are not Tuya natives but can still be controlled using the tuyaAPI.

+Additionally, the tuyaAPI v.
+2.0 introduces the concept of space and subspace for defining the spatial location of devices.
+Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
+This device spatial definition, in conjunction with 'groups' (association for devices from the same space and same category), allows for more granular control over device operation and enables the creation of more complex automation scenarios.

+The 'standard' access
+> "The standard instruction set lets you control devices from different manufacturers with a single set of instructions.
+However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."

+- The "property set" (i.e. 'status' - Read enabled, and 'instruction' - Write enabled) of a device is defined using "code" (i.e. Tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
+The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

+The space abstraction
+> "A space defines the geographical location, area, and layout information of IoT scenes, and displays the topological relationship between various smart devices in a tree structure."

+- The smart-home definitions ("home", "room",...) are derived from the abstract space definitions.

+---
 ### node-red Tuya OpenAPI V2.0

 This library implements experimental access to Tuya Cloud API to get data or perform operations programmatically, without using  the 'SmartLife App' or the 'Tuya Development Platform'.